 When they had gotten a bit away Mertha stopped and looked down on her “Cleo, speak the truth.
 What happened there?”
 Cleo felt the tears begin to well up again.

 She pressed close to Mertha “I…I wanted him to hate me…for what I did to him, but he wasn’t angry…all of this is just not fair.
 I don’t think I deserve all this, not after all that I have done…it’s not fair.”
 Mertha draped a sheet of vines and flowers over her.

 Mertha looked sad “oh Cleo, you deserve all the happiness in the world.
-We will talk about this more later, for now it's time to get some rest.” a flower puffed out some spores, Cleo breathed them in without question.
+We will talk about this more later, for now, it's time to get some rest.” a flower puffed out some spores, and Cleo breathed them in without question.
 She felt herself begin to fall asleep and welcomed it.
-The aching in her heart was slightly less painful, but still remained.
+The aching in her heart was slightly less painful but still remained.